-Instructor: Eslinger

-Technology, Curriculum, and Instruction: Read Less [-]

-EDUC 392 Arts Integration 3 Units

-Terms offered: Spring 2021

-The authentic integration of the visual and/or performing arts presents limitless opportunities to operationalize the guidelines of Universal Design for Learning and Culturally Responsive Teaching.
-This course will offer two distinct points of engagement 1) intensive personal study and practice of visual thinking, theater and visual arts and 2) guided construction of an arts integrated unit that builds from personal practice with arts modalities and media and content/grade band knowledge and arts educational history.

-Arts Integration: Read More [+] Rules & Requirements

-Prerequisites: Admission to the BE3 Program

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Instructor: Eslinger Technology, Curriculum, and Instruction: Read Less [-] EDUC 392 Transformative Arts Integration 1 - 3 Units Terms offered: Spring 2022, Spring 2021 The authentic integration of the visual and performing arts presents limitless opportunities for operationalizing the principles of Universal Design for Learning, Culturally Responsive, and critical transformative arts pedagogies.
+This course will offer two distinct points of engagement: 1) intensive personal study and collective practice with visual thinking and arts, theater, and dance.
+2) guided design of an arts integrated unit that builds from personal practice with arts modalities and media, content and grade band knowledge and arts education theory.
+Transformative Arts Integration: Read More [+] Rules & Requirements Prerequisites: Admission to the BE3 Program Hours & Format Fall and/or spring: 15 weeks - 1-3 hours of lecture per week Additional Details Subject/Course Level: Education/Professional course for teachers or prospective teachers Grading: Letter grade.

-Additional Details

-Subject/Course Level: Education/Professional course for teachers or

-prospective teachers

-Grading: Letter grade.

-Instructor: Wetzel De Cediel Arts Integration: Read Less [-] EDUC 392C Arts Integration in K-12 Classrooms 1 Unit Terms offered: Summer 2013 10 Week Session, Fall 2012, Spring 2012 This course provides an introductory understanding of the role, value, and issues of arts integration.
+Instructor: Wetzel De Cediel Transformative Arts Integration: Read Less [-] EDUC 392C Arts Integration in K-12 Classrooms 1 Unit Terms offered: Summer 2013 10 Week Session, Fall 2012, Spring 2012 This course provides an introductory understanding of the role, value, and issues of arts integration.
 The readings, discussions, and activities are concerned with promoting engagement and critical thinking through creativity, basic concepts related to children's creative production, perceiving and responding to the arts, teacher creative identity, and planning for arts integration instruction.
 Arts Integration in K-12 Classrooms: Read More [+] Rules & Requirements Prerequisites: Admission to BE3 Education Program Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Summer: 10 weeks - 1.5 hours of lecture per week Additional Details Subject/Course Level: Education/Professional course for teachers or prospective teachers Grading: Letter grade.
+Hours & Format Summer:

+8 weeks - 2 hours of lecture per week 10 weeks - 1.5 hours of lecture per week Additional Details Subject/Course Level: Education/Professional course for teachers or prospective teachers Grading: Letter grade.

-Instructor: Wetzel de Cediel Arts Integration in K-12 Classrooms: Read Less [-] EDUC 393 Preparation for Completion of the California TPA 1 Unit Terms offered: Spring 2021, Spring 2020, Spring 2019 This course is designed to support candidates as they prepare for and complete the Elementary Mathematics Performance Assessment for CA teachers (PACT).
+Instructor: Wetzel de Cediel Arts Integration in K-12 Classrooms: Read Less [-] EDUC 393 Preparation for Completion of the California TPA 1 Unit Terms offered: Spring 2022, Spring 2021, Spring 2020 This course is designed to support candidates as they prepare for and complete the Elementary Mathematics Performance Assessment for CA teachers (PACT).
 The PACT is required for all credential candidates prior to recommendation for credentialing as designated by the state of California.
 Candidates will become familiar with the requirements for the PACT, begin planning their teaching event, view, share, and critique "work in progress," read and respond to relevant articles, review guidelines for preparing video records of teaching practice, and design scoring criteria for assessing student work.
 Preparation for Completion of the California TPA: Read More [+] Rules & Requirements Prerequisites: Completion of required first year course work and field placements in the Developmental Teacher Education Program Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Education/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
 Preparation for Completion of the California TPA: Read Less [-] EDUC 399 Special Study for Educators 1 - 4 Units Terms offered: Summer 1996 10 Week Session, Summer 1995 10 Week Session Special study of professional topics under direction of a faculty member.
-One unit of credit for ever 7 hours of consultation and special study per Special Study for Educators: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit without restriction.
+One unit of credit for ever 7 hours of consultation and special study per week.
+Special Study for Educators: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Summer: